-At some point during the course of my frantic reading and note-taking on the topic, I saved a link to a post by one articulate anti-ORMer.
+At some point during the course of my frantic reading and note-taking on the topic, I saved a link to a post (Some) ORM haters do get it by one articulate anti-ORMer.
 That link would turn out to be instrumental in setting me on my future path.

 But first, I should explain what is at stake here.